Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Experiments

-We now apply DDR to real RCT data in order to recover conditional densities summarizing treatment effect.
-The reported discovery is novel even in the medical literature.
-We investigated the effect of transdermal nicotine patches (TNPs) on long-term smoking cessation using the CTN-0009 dataset from the National Institute of Drug and Alcohol Data Share \cite{Reid08}.\footnote{URL: https://datashare.nida.nih.gov/study/nida-ctn-0009} In this trial, 166 subjects were randomized to receive either TNP or treatment-as-usual (TAU) without TNP over a period of 8 weeks.
-Smoking increases carbon monoxide (CO) levels in the lung, so the investigators objectively monitored smoking cessation by measuring CO levels with a breathalyzer.
+We now provide a detailed application of DDR to real RCT data in order to recover conditional densities summarizing treatment outcome.
+The discovery reported below is novel even in the medical literature.
+We investigated the effect of transdermal nicotine patches (TNPs) on long-term smoking cessation using the CTN-0009 dataset from the NIDA Data Share \citep{Reid08}.
+In this trial, 166 subjects were randomized to receive either TNP or treatment-as-usual (TAU; motivational interviewing and supportive therapy) without TNP over a period of 8 weeks.
+Smoking increases carbon monoxide (CO) levels in the lungs, so the investigators objectively monitored smoking cessation by measuring CO levels with a breathalyzer.

-TNPs only mildly increase smoking cessation after treatment ends (Supplementary Material \ref{sec_ex_CT}).
+TNPs only mildly increase smoking cessation after treatment ends (see Appendix \ref{sec_ex_CT}).
 The small effect size may exist because only a minority of patients benefit from TNP.
-We in particular hypothesized that patients who do not consistently smoke the same number of cigarettes experience more intense nicotine cravings than those who do.
-As a result, patients who do not consistently smoke the same number of cigarettes will benefit more from TNP because TNP decreases the frequency and intensity of the craving episodes \cite{Rose85}.
+We in particular hypothesized that patients who smoke irregularly experience more intense nicotine cravings than those who smoke on a regular basis.
+Patients who smoke irregularly may want to stop smoking, but they struggle to remain in remission due to the cravings.
+As a result, these individuals will benefit more from TNP because TNP decreases the frequency and intensity of the craving episodes \citep{Rose85}.
 We can evaluate this hypothesis using the RCT dataset, where we track the consistency in smoking using short-term changes in lung CO levels as shown on the x-axis in Figure \ref{fig_nicotine:diff}.
+The x-axis more specifically corresponds to the absolute value of the CO levels at baseline minus the CO levels at 2 weeks.
+The y-axis denotes the CO levels at 9 weeks after treatment ended.
 Based on the two different linear regression slopes, we can see that a change in CO levels while on TNP generally has no effect on post-treatment CO levels but a change in CO levels while on TAU has a detrimental effect.\footnote{Non-linear polynomial regression produced essentially the same conditional expectation estimates.} We confirmed the significance of the observed trend by rejecting the null of equality in slopes between TNP and TAU (z=-2.87, one sided p=0.002).
 We therefore conclude that TNP reduces post-treatment CO levels among patients with large changes in short term CO levels.